feminism-chat/feminism-chat.github.io/faq.md

 Our sister channel, [##socialism](https://freenode-socialism.github.io/), has some great [educational resources](https://freenode-socialism.github.io/educational-resources/)

+# Can I keep logs?

+Privately, yes.
+But don't publish anybody's words without their consent.

+Please note that this rule is hard to enforce so we can't guarantee that nobody is logging publically.
+Even if you write nothing, note that logs may include your metadata: join & part information, nicks, local username and ip address or hostmask.

+If you notice anybody else publishing nonconsensual logs, please notify us immediately so we can ban them.

 # What happens if I break a rule?

 If it's an edge case you'll probably get a mod warning.
 If it's blatant aggression, you'll be insta-banned.